Income statement

-A company’s financial statements comprise three main statements, one of which is the income statement or statement of profit and loss.
-The income statement states what a company has earned during the period and what cost it has incurred to generate the earnings.
+A company’s financial statements comprise three main statements, one of which is the income statement, also referred to as the statement of profit and loss or revenue statement.
+The income statement states what a company has earned during the period and what costs it has incurred to generate those earnings.
 In addition, it shows the expense to finance its operations and the income tax it has to pay on its earnings.

-The objective of the income statement is to provide information about a company’s financial performance over a specified period of time, usually a month, a quarter or a year.
+The income statement purpose is to provide information about a company’s financial performance over a specified period of time, usually a month, a quarter or a year.

 There are a number of ratios that are commonly used to assess a company’s financial performance: